-SUNDAY, MAY 15

-Luncheon

-Welcome and Introductions

-Todd Hauptli, President & CEO, AAAE
+SUNDAY, MAY 15 12:00 - 12:45 p.m.
+Luncheon 12:45 - 1:00 p.m.
+Welcome and Introductions Todd Hauptli, President & CEO, AAAE 1:00 - 2:30 p.m.
 Leadership Lecture: "Lessons Learned" with Mark Reis and Kent George, A.A.E.

-Former Managing Director, Aviation Division of the Seattle-Tacoma International Airport (Sea-Tac) Mark Reis and former Director of Aviation of the Fort Lauderdale-Hollywood International Airport Kent George, A.A.E., will discuss the challenges they have faced in their careers, the leadership lessons they have learned along the way, and the advice they have for you and other CEOs.
+Former Managing Director, Aviation Division of the Seattle-Tacoma International Airport (Sea-Tac) Mark Reis and former Director of Aviation of the Fort Lauderdale- Hollywood International Airport Kent George, A.A.E., will discuss the challenges they have faced in their careers, the ieadership lessons they have learned along the way, and the advice they have for you and other CEOs.
 We intend to have a facilitated discussion to make the conversation entertaining, informative, and thought-provoking.

-Networking Break

-Industry Metrics and Big Policy Issues Confronting Airport CEOs with Dr. Stephen Van Beek, Vice President, ICF International

-Exhibit Hall Grand Opening and Corporate Appreciation Reception

-MONDAY, MAY 16 7:30 - 8:00 a.m.

-Presentation & Discussion with Vicki Bryan, Senior High Yield Analyst, Gimme Credit
+2:30 - 3:00 p.m.
+Networking Break 3:00 - 4:30 p.m.
+Industry Metrics and Big Policy Issues Confronting Airport CEOs with Dr. Stephen Van Beek, Vice President, ICF International 5:00 - 6:30 p.m.
+Exhibit Hall Grand Opening and Corporate Appreciation Reception MONDAY, MAY 16 7:30 - 8:00 a.m.
+Continental Breakfast 8:00 8:45 a.m.
+Presentation & Discussion with Vicki Bryan, Senior High Yield Analyst, Gimme Credit Vicki will give a presentation and lead a discussion on the current financial condition of several of the individual airlines and the

 Vicki will give a presentation and lead a discussion on the current financial condition of several of the individual airlines and the industry at large.
 Given the current shareholder unrest with United Airlines and the management changes at Delta taking place in May, this will be a very informative and provocative session.
+8:45 - 9:15 a.m.